dbafromthecold/IntroToPartitioning/PITCHME.md

 ### Partitioning key

-Column in the table which defines partition boundaries How is the data going to be split?
+Column in the table which defines partition boundaries <br>
+How is the data going to be split? <br>
-Archiving/retention policy for the data?
+Archiving/retention policy for the data? <br>
-How is the table going to be queried?
+How is the table going to be queried? <br>
 All column types except timestamp, ntext, text, image, xml, varchar(max), nvarchar(max), or varbinary(max)

 ---